OrbitLabsDAO/jamstack/README.md

 ## USAGE

 1 create a njk file in the \_source folder

-2 copy an assets folders to the \_source folder (this will pass through) 3 add any vars to \_data/env.js
+2 copy an assets folders to the \_source folder (this will pass through)

+3 add any vars to \_data/env.js

 4 add abd data to \_data/api.js

+5 create a \_source file if required

-5 ./build.sh local / prod
+6 ./build.sh local / prod

 ## SUPPORTS